A duality for Moore groups: Strict algebras and Moore groups

-For us, categories will consist of topological algebras (pro-\cst-algebras and their conjugate spaces) and respective topological tensor products.
-If $A$ is a $\otimes$-algebra, in analytical language this means that the multiplication $\m: A\times A\to A$ may be extended to a continuous map $\m: A\otimes A\to A$.
-The notations $\m$, $\imath$, $\Delta$ and $\e$ will be used by default for multiplication, unit, comultiplication and counit in any algebra or coalgebra within this section.
+If $A$ is a linear topological space and a $\otimes$-algebra, in analytical language this means that its multiplication $\m: A\times A\to A$ may be extended to a continuous map $\m: A\otimes A\to A$.
+The notations $\m$, $\imath$, $\Delta$, $S$ and $\e$ will be used by default for the multiplication, unit, comultiplication, antipode and counit in any algebra or coalgebra.

-A $\otimes$-algebra with continuous involution * will be called an {\it involutive $\otimes$-algebra}.
-An algebra morphism $\phi$ is a morphism of involutive algebras if $\phi(a)^*=\phi(a^*)$.
-Recall that in a Hopf algebra with involution one requires that $\Delta$ and $\e$ be *-homomorphisms \cite{hopf}.
-To indicate the corresponding tensor product, we use the term {\it $\otimes$-Hopf *-algebra}.